Tag: Air Force

 Injuries, graduation, transfers have Air Force football leaning on young defense

 Air Force’s personnel situation on defense can partly be attributed to the normal patterns of college football but also reflects the program’s precarious position within this new era.
-The Falcons lined up on Saturday night with three sophomores and a freshmen in the defensive lineup.
+The Falcons lined up on Saturday night with three sophomores and a freshman in the defensive lineup.
 That extreme youth was by no means the full story…

 -